Frequently Asked Questions (FAQs)

 What is critical appraisal?

 Critical appraisal is a systematic process used to identify the strengths and weaknesses of a research article in order to assess the usefulness and validity of research findings.
-More details are provided in this critical appraisal guide.
+More details are provided in the Appraise step of the Evidence Cycle.

 How much notice is needed for an evidence review to be carried out?